cyberbotics/webots-doc/guide/object-buildings.md

 ### SimpleBuilding Field Summary

-- `name`: Defines the name of the building.

 - `floorHeight`: Defines the height of one floor.

 - `floorNumber`: Defines the number of floors (excluding roof).